 Brooke Foucault Welles

-Brooke Foucault Welles is an Assistant Professor in the department of Communication Studies and a faculty affiliate of the Network Science Institute at Northeastern University.
+Brooke Foucault Welles is an Assistant Professor in the department of Communication Studies and a faculty affiliate of the Network Science Institute and NU Lab for Texts, Maps and Networks at Northeastern University.
 Dr. Foucault Welles studies how social networks shape and constrain human behavior, with a particular emphasis on how the recall and activation of network ties influences success in personal and team goals.
 In the past, Dr. Foucault Welles has examined how social networks influence friendship selection in online communities.
 More recently, her work focuses on how people come to recognize resources within their social networks and leverage them to achieve personal, organizational and social goals.
 Her work is supported by grants from the US Army Research Office (W911NF-14-1-0672) and US Army Research Lab (W911NF-09-2-0053).

 Dr. Foucault Welles teaches classes in social science research methods, children and media, and social network analysis.
 Prior to joining the faculty at Northeastern University, Dr. Foucault Welles earned her Ph.D. from the department of Communication Studies at Northwestern University.
 She also holds BA and MS degrees in Communication Studies and Information Science from Cornell University.